Browse all articles

 Zarnig Khan profile

-Zarnigar is an Academic Year 2 Foundation Doctor currently working in the Yorkshire and Humber region.
-Prior to studying medicine at the University of Sheffield, she studied Biomedical Sciences at King’s College London and gained her masters in Global Health and Development at University College London.
-Alongside her clinical work, she sits on the steering committee for the Changing Face of Medicine and the Members Advisory Board for Wesleyan.
+Zarnigar is a Core Surgical Trainee currently working in Liverpool.
+Prior to studying medicine at the University of Sheffield, she studied Biomedical Sciences at King's College London and gained her masters in Global Health and Development at University College London.
+Alongside her surgical training, she sits on the steering committee for the Changing Face of Medicine and the Members Advisory Board for Wesleyan.

 You might be interested in...